realbakari/Bakari-Mustafa-Site/booking.md

 ## Let's Connect

 I'm available for speaking engagements, mentorship, and strategic partnerships.
-Fill out the form below or reach out via email.
+Use the form below or reach out by email.

 ### What I Offer